ithinkandicode/door-kickers-action-squad-mods/MODS/Level Pack/README.md

 - View this file on Github: [LEVEL_PACK_SETUP.bat](https://github.com/ithinkandicode/door-kickers-action-squad-mods/blob/master/MODS/Level%20Pack/LEVEL_PACK_SETUP.bat)
 - Press the Raw button, it's to the top-right of the top of the file preview
-- Right-clik the plain text that's now shown and chose Save As
+- Right-click the plain text that's now shown and chose "Save As"
 - Save the file as LEVEL_PACK_SETUP.bat
 - Move the file to the game's folder (find this through Steam: Right-click the game, go to Manage > Browse local files).
-It should be in the same folder as ActionSquad.exe
+- LEVEL_PACK_SETUP.bat should now be in the same folder as ActionSquad.exe
-- Right-click the file and choose "Run as Administrator"
+- Right-click the .bat file and choose "Run as Administrator"
 - It should work immediately.
 If it doesn't, make a screenshot and add it to the comments below (remember to use MS Paint to cover up yor PC username)
 - That's it! :D